Will You Still Love Me? (song)

 "Will You Still Love Me?" is a song recorded by the American rock band Chicago for their studio album Chicago 18 (1986).
 The song was written by David Foster, Tom Keane and Richard Baskin.

 The second single released from the Chicago 18 album, "Will You Still Love Me?" reached number three on the US Billboard Hot 100 and number two on the US Adult Contemporary chart.
 The song also reached number three on the US Cash Box Top 100 chart.

 Background

-The song was Chicago's first top-ten hit following the departure of Peter Cetera, and it featured new singer and bassist Jason Scheff on lead vocals.
+The song was Chicago's first top-ten hit following the departure of Peter Cetera, and it featured Jason Scheff on lead vocals.
+Upon the single’s release, Cashbox called the song's harmonies and arrangement "well-crafted".
+Ken Ross and Richard Levine directed the song's music video, which featured performance clips of the band in a factory.